MEXICO FAST FACTS

-The major source of economy in Mexico is oil.
+The largest source of economic activity in Mexico is oil.
 In fact, the country is tenth in the world when it comes to oil production.
 It is also the largest producer of silver in the world.
-It also gained recognition as the first Latin country to become a member of the Organization for Economic Co-Operation and Development.
+It also gained recognition as the first Latin country to become a member of the Organization for Economic Co-operation and Development.
 Mexico follows the federal form of governance.

 Among the top tourist attractions in Mexico include the pre-Hispanic city of Veracruz, Riviera Maya, Chichen Itza, Cabo San Lucas, and Acapulco, among others.

 The history of Mexico spans for at least three millennia.
 The first record of settlement in Mexico was way back 13,000 years ago.
 During this time, Mexico is made up of several indigenous civilizations.
 The Mesoamerican civilization is one of the most powerful and advanced civilizations from the prehistoric period.
 In fact, they were among the first few civilizations to develop a form of writing so that the Mesoamericans already knew how to arrive even before the Spaniards arrived to conquer it in the 16th century.

 The ancient capital of Mexico was the Aztec city of Tenochtitlan.
 It is now what is known as modern-day Mexico City.
 To this day, the capital is the most populated city in the entire country.
 During the time of the Spanish occupation in Mexico, the Aztec empire turned into the Spanish Empire.
 The center of colonial activity was in Mexico City.